usgs/earthquake-cencalvm/docs/install.md

 `.bashrc`).

-**WARNING**: The binary distribution contains cencalvm and all of its dependencies.
+**WARNING**: The binary distribution contains cencalvm and all of its dependencies (Proj4 and Euclid).
 If you have any of this software already installed on your system, you need to be careful in setting up your environment so that preexisting software does not conflict with the cencalvm binary.
 By default the `setup.sh` script will prepend to the `PATH` (for Darwin and Linux) and `LD_LIBRARY_PATH` (for Linux) environment variables.
 This will prevent most conflicts.

+See the Applications section of the [Query Interface]{query.md} for how to use the applications provided in the cencalvm binary package.

 ### Windows 10